-We’ve been burning candles for a long time; the Egyptians were the first to use them in 3,000 BC.
+We’ve been burning candles for a long time; the Egyptians were probably the first to use them in 3,000 BC.
 Nowadays, candles come in all shapes, sizes and smells.
 They’re cheap and readily available.
-But you might be surprised to learn that a lot of commercial candles are bad for the environment and our health.
+But you might be surprised to learn that a lot of commercial candles can be detrimental for the environment and our health.

-They’re made from Paraffin, derived from unsustainable fossil fuels, and release toxic fumes when burned.
-Paraffin candles should be avoided but there are plenty of sustainable, non-toxic alternatives.
+They’re made from paraffin, derived from unsustainable fossil fuels, and release toxic fumes when burned.
+If possible and feasible, paraffin candles should be avoided and luckily there are plenty of sustainable, non-toxic alternatives.

 This guide will show you to how to make your own natural, eco-friendly candles.

 First things first, you need to choose the type of candle wax that suits you the best.
 Now there are many kinds as you might’ve guessed, ranging from the mentioned sub-optimal paraffin to more expensive yet more eco-friendly beeswax.

 Here below are three great picks, namely beeswax, soy wax and coconut wax.

 - Beeswax is a lovely, clean, natural wax.
 It’s a soft yellow colour and is naturally honey-scented.
 It’s sustainable and biodegradable so it’s a great choice for the environment.
 It’s got a long burning time too.
 However, it doesn’t hold scent as well as other waxes and as it’s not vegan, it won’t be suitable for everyone.

 - Soy wax is another popular choice.
 It’s made from vegetable oil so it’s natural and slow burning.
 Soy is quite controversial however, given its unsustainable farming methods.